DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/18- v0.487**
+ * Decreased gang related item droprate in crates, but drastically increase on boss drops
  * Fixed `Gang Memory Shard` not spawning correctly
  * Upgraded email server (All your mail history will be lost, its expected)
  * Doubled enemy boss exp in dungeons